 “Finally!
 You are here!!”

-He smiled as he looked around half nervous and half excited.
+He smiled as he looked around half nervous and half relieved.

 “I am parked outside.” she said in a hurried voice.
 He started to push the luggage cart, following her to the parking lot.

 She hopped in the diver seat and told him to fasten his seat belt.
-Leaving the parking lot, they got on a highway.
+Leaving the parking lot, they got on the highway.

 “How far is Burlington?”

 Driving down the highway, the surroundings looked so different to him, as if a fast moving scene in a computer game.
 The cars were flying down in a choreographed fashion, each one within its own lane and no one honking the horns.
 The roadside greenery was picture perfect, as if some artist had painted the roadside with different shades of green.

 “It is so green everywhere!” he tried to make a small talk, while she was fiddling with the satellite radio.

 “It looks so pretty!”